woocommerce/pinterest-for-woocommerce/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Get your products in front of Pinterest users searching for ideas and things to buy.
-Connect your WooCommerce store to make your entire catalog browsable.
+Connect your WooCommerce store to make your catalog browsable.

 == Description ==